smaclell/smaclell.github.io/_drafts/introdution-to-dependency-injection.md

 I have had the privilege of mentoring several co-workers this year.
 One of the topics they find confusing was Dependency Injection.
 We use it everywhere.
 To them it felt like magic.
-Code just fits together through mystical Containers.
+The code just fits together through mystical Containers.
 Have no fear.
 In this post we will break down the powerful concepts surrounding Dependency Injection.